-All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded must be recorded on school electronic system CPOMS (Child Protection Online Monitoring System).
+All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded on the school electronic system CPOMS (Child Protection Online Monitoring System).

 If staff are in any doubt about whether to record something, they should discuss it with the DSL.